IBM-Bluemix-Docs/containers/cs_cluster.md

 ### Accessing private images that are stored in other private registries
 {: #private_registry}

-If you already have a private registry that you want to use, you must store the registry credentials in a Kubernetes imagePullSecret and reference this secret in your configuration script.
+If you already have a private registry that you want to use, you must store the registry credentials in a Kubernetes imagePullSecret and reference this secret in your configuration file.

 Before you begin: